18F/dsnap_rules/README.md

 pytest
 ```

-#### Testing the deployed application
+#### Testing the demo application
-The application has been deployed in cloud.gov and is available at https://dsnap-rules.app.cloud.gov.
+A demo version of the application has been deployed in cloud.gov and is available at https://dsnap-rules-demo.app.cloud.gov.

 The `examples` directory has examples for eligible, ineligible and invalid payloads.

 Submit examples from the directory `examples`.
 E.g.,
 ```
-curl -X POST -d @examples/eligible_request.json https://dsnap-rules.app.cloud.gov
+curl -X POST -d @examples/eligible_request.json https://dsnap-rules-demo.app.cloud.gov
 ```

-In addition, there is a quick-and-dirty [form](https://dsnap-rules.app.cloud.gov) that can be used to test the application.
+In addition, there is a quick-and-dirty [form](https://dsnap-rules.app.cloud-demo.gov) that can be used to test the application.

 ### Running locally
 Create a local PostgreSQL database.
 Set the environment variable DATABASE_URL to point to this database, e.g.: